A Visitor Guide to the Quiet, Eastern Coast of Koh Chang

-This is the dilemma facing me as I write about the 25km or so of tarmac from the ferry piers at the northeast of the island to Salakphet in the south.
-For anyone who’s never seen a palm tree then the road will undeniably hold some excitement.
-But, for jaded old me, the average scenery (a few red small red sand beaches, couple of hills and the odd hamlet) coupled with a flat road (mountain bends are always a cure for monotony) and the distinct lack of anything other than a durian plantation, a waterfall or two in the attractions department makes for a peaceful, scenic, but not particularly riveting, journey.
+This is the dilemma facing me as I write about the 25km or so of tarmac from the ferry piers at the northeast of the island to Salakkok & Salakphet in the south.
+But for anyone who’s never seen a durian or rubber tree then the road will undeniably hold some excitement.
+But as soon as you get past the ferry piers you’ll notice how quiet the road becomes.
+It is definitely nicer to drive or die on than the busy, hilly west coast road.
+The lack of traffic or crazy steep hills also means it’s also great for cyclists.

 Enjoy the Slow Life

 In fact the east coast is a very good place to explore but virtually everyone (myself included, many times) just whizzes along the road on their rental scooters without pausing or saying to themselves . .
 “I wonder what’s down here” and taking one of the numerous tracks and narrow roads leading towards the sea or inland.

 But spend a bit of time and you will discover a lot about local life on that side of the island and a few hidden gems.